sablier-labs/docs/protocol/faq/token-streaming.md

 ### Can I modify the streaming rate?

-No. Once a stream is created, it is set in stone on the Ethereum blockchain.
+No. Once a stream is created, it is set in stone on the blockchain.

 In a future version of the Sablier protocol, we may add the option to refill an active stream and even extend it.